Prachuap Khiri Khan

 The islands of Prachuap Khiri Khan are also alluring such as Koh Talu and Koh Sing in Amphoe Bang Saphan Noi.
 The islands are rich of colorful coral reefs, white sandy Beaches.
 People can enjoy snorkeling, Fishing, and can even stay overnight.

-The well-known event of the province is paying homage to Buddha’s relics in Khao Chong Krajok.
+The well-known EVENT of the province is paying homage to Buddha’s relics in Khao Chong Krajok.
 The event is held every 12th of June.
-People will pay homage to Lord Buddha’s relics and enclose the pagoda with cloth.
-Moreover, they can see the Phrachuap Bay’s view from the mountain in the city’s center.
+People will pay homage to Lord Buddha’s relics and enclose the pagoda with Cloth.
+Moreover, they can see Prachuap Bay’s view from the mountain in the city’s centre.

 Prachuap Khiri Khan is the province occupying Thailand’s narrowest possession on the Isthmus of Kra, the land bridge connecting the Malay Peninsula with mainland Asia.
-At its narrowest, Prachuap Khiri Khan is 13 kilometers wide from the Gulf of Thailand on the east to Myanmar (Burma) on the west, although the narrowest point of the Isthmus itself is farther south in Chumphon Province.
+At its narrowest, Prachuap Khiri Khan is 13 kilometres wide from the Gulf of Thailand on the east to Myanmar (Burma) on the west, although the narrowest point of the Isthmus itself is farther south in chumphon province.
 Nonetheless, this long, narrow province features some spectacular coastline along the Gulf of Thailand including Hua Hin, the country’s oldest resort town, which is located just north of the provincial capital.

-Serving as a gateway to Thailand’s more southerly provinces along the Gulf of Thailand and the Andaman Sea, Prachuap Khiri Khan’s income comes mainly from fishing and agriculture, while tourism is largely focused on Hua Hin.
-Although the province beyond Hua Hin is not a major tourist spot, it is certainly rich in natural resources, including mountainous areas, islands, and relaxing beaches.
-The province also features several national Parks, including Khao Sam Roi Yot national park which was established to protect the largest freshwater marshes in Thailand.
+Although the province beyond Hua Hin is not a major tourist spot, it is certainly rich in natural resources, including mountainous areas, islands, and relaxing Beaches.
+The province also features several national parks, including Khao Sam Roi Yot National Park which was established to protect the largest freshwater marshes in Thailand.

-Prachuap Khiri Khan is an attractive Alternative destination for visitors who want to avoid overcrowded resorts, while it is easily accessible from Bangkok.
+Prachuap Khiri Khan is an attractive Alternative Destination for visitors who want to avoid overcrowded resorts, while it is easily accessible from Bangkok.
 There are plenty of peaceful lesser-known attractions, particularly as you venture away from the main town.
-It is also a popular destination among Thais so the province can perhaps give travelers a greater insight into the “real” Thailand.
+It is also a popular Destination among Thais so the province can perhaps give travellers a greater insight into the “real” Thailand.